Skip to Content

 The National Trust village of Lacock is known for its historic charms, and has been a filming location for the Harry Potter and Downton Abbey films.
 You can visit former medieval nunnery turned country house Lacock Abbey and learn about the history of photography at the Fox Talbot Museum.
 There are also pubs, cafés and some cute honesty shop stalls in the village to explore.

-How to get there without a car: Lacock is four miles south of Chippenham, where you’ll find the closest train station.
-The Faresaver X34 bus (daily) runs regularly from Chippenham to Lacock.
+How to get there without a car: Lacock is four miles south of Chippenham, which is the closest train station.
+The Faresaver X34 bus (daily) connects Chippenham to Lacock in 13 minutes.

 Car-free perks: Show a valid bus ticket at the National Trust Stables café or Courtyard Tea Rooms to get a free regular hot drink (only redeemable on the day of travel).